robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef.md

 **Nutrition Information (Per Serving)**
 - Include a comprehensive nutrition information matrix in HTML Code with the content as left justified.
+- The columns we want are Nutrient, Amount, and % Daily Value
+- This section will be based on a 2,000 ccalorie diet

 **Flavor Balance**
 ```